Customer Retention Definition

 Unlike the traditional business model, where once the opportunity is marked closed-won, it’s time to celebrate, but when it comes to SaaS, the acquisition is not the end game.
 In fact, that is when the customer journey truly begins.

 In B2B SaaS you spent anywhere between 1 – 3X times the Annual contract value (ACV) as your Cost of Acquiring the Customer (CAC).
 So on the day of the acquisition in unit economics terms, you have just incurred a loss.
 So why do we do that?
 Because the plan is to retain and grow the recurring revenue from these customers for many years to come.
-That is fundamentally how SaaS retention is different.
+That is fundamentally how SaaS customer retention is different.
 Retention is baked right into the foundation of the SaaS business model.
 It is no secret that a SaaS model without good retention is not sustainable.

 A SaaS customer only pays 5-15% of total potential Lifetime Value upfront, rest will only come in as future revenue IF you’re able to retain that customer.
 Wondering How?